 This extremely popular memory foam dog bed is manufactured out of a solid four inches of quality memory foam.
 This is the same material that is used in people beds.
 It provides the same comfort for your dog's joints as it does for human ones.

-The absolute best feature, other than the deep cushy comfort is it has two covers.
+The absolute best feature is that it has two covers.
 The inner cover is a zippered liner with a waterproof top above and a breathable bottom below.
 There is a second denim washable zipper cover that goes on top of the first one.
 The denim is durable and rugged, and is not harsh on your pet's skin.
-This one comes in three sizes made for small, medium and large dogs.
-One reviewer stated that her Bull Mastiff loved it, a dog that is just about as big as you can get.

 So now that you know more about memory foam dog beds you can stop howling and start buying.
 Your dog will appreciate his new foam dog bed and you'll have a healthier, happier, friskier buddy for a longer time.